Cleaning stains in a fish tank can be exhausting and frustrating. Hard stains take forever to remove, even if you use vinegar while cleaning.

 Extreme situations call for extreme measures.
 Sometimes, we must put our feet in the mud to get what we want.
 After everything is done, the results will be worth it.

 The argument here is simple: since we use diluted CLR on coffee pots, we can use it on fish tanks.
 If we can drink coffee from pots cleaned with CLR without any harm, fish will be fine if we are careful about it.
-Makes sense, right?
+That makes sense, right?

 - Dilute CLR with water.
 Mix warm water and CLR in a 1:1 ratio.